ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter38.md

 “What?!”
 Wèi WúXiàn cried out and almost jumped up, as if he was struck by lightning.

-It was a great honour to have a teaching position in the GūsūLán clan.
+It was an honour to have been given a teaching position in the GūsūLán sect.
 And the most incredible thing was that they allowed him to teach the demonic power methods!

 “How could they agree on this?” asked Wèi WúXiàn, while thinking that this matter was very delicate for a respectable sect like GūsūLán and could not possibly be settled that easily.